One of the last survivors of the 1921 Tulsa Race Massacre — 107 years old — wants justice

 Fletcher was born May 5, 1914, in Comanche, a small town on the rolling prairie of Southwest Oklahoma, about 190 miles from Tulsa.
 She had four brothers and three sisters.
 Fletcher was the second oldest of the children.

 Before moving the family to Tulsa, her parents were sharecroppers.
-“They raised cotton, corn, vegetables," she recalled during a 2014 interview with Oklahoma Oral History Research program and the Oklahoma State University College of Human Sciences.
+“They raised cotton, corn, vegetables," she recalled during a 2014 interview with the Oklahoma Oral History Research program and the Oklahoma State University College of Human Sciences.

 Their house had no electricity.
 “My first doll was a rag doll," she recalled.
 "Then, your parents made your doll out of material.”

-Fletcher said her family fled Tulsa during the race massacre, but eventually returned.
-In 1932, she married her husband, Robert, and the couple moved to California to work in the ship yards during World War II.
+Fletcher said her family fled Tulsa during the massacre but eventually returned.
+In 1932, she married her husband, Robert, and the couple moved to California to work in the shipyards during World War II.

 “I was an assistant welder,” she said.
 “I helped welders lay the slab of steel to build the ship.”

-After the war, She and her husband returned to Oklahoma, where they raised their three children—two boys and one girl--in Bartlesville, a small town near the Kansas border.
+After the war, she and her husband returned to Oklahoma, where they raised their three children — two boys and one girl — in Bartlesville, a small town near the Kansas border.
 Fletcher worked cleaning houses, while her husband worked as a truck driver and at a filling station.

 Fletcher said she worked until she was 85.
 “I got tired,” she recalled.
 “I didn’t have to come and clean houses anymore.
 I owned my own home and bought my own cars.”